HaticeKubraUnal/Bermuda-Triangle-Optimizer-BTO/README.md

 # 🌀 Bermuda Triangle Optimizer (BTO) Implementation

 A physics-based metaheuristic optimization algorithm inspired by the mysterious gravitational forces of the Bermuda Triangle.
-This project was developed for the **Optimization** course at Sivas Cumhuriyet University (January 2026).
+This project was developed for the **Optimization** course at Sivas Cumhuriyet University (December 2025).

 > **⭐ Achievement:** This project was awarded a **100/100 grade**, achieving the highest performance in the class.